 Sales and Marketing

-The growth for 2014 was sparked by a 42% increase in Aerospace Systems driven by organic growth and additional revenue from an acquisition.
-The growth was partially offset by a 6% decline in its Aerostructures segment driven by lower organic sales due to production rate cuts.
-Triumph also experienced a 9% decline in its Aftermarket Services segment due to the divestment of Triumph Instruments business.
+The historic growth for 2014 was sparked by a 25% increase in Aerospace Systems sales driven by organic growth and additional revenue from an acquisition.
+The company also observed growth in its Aftermarket services segment through organic sales.

 Mergers and Acquisitions